If you are having a panic attack at work while reading this, please immediately follow the simple steps below (if not, skip this section):

 Get to the Root of the Problem and Stop the Panic Attacks at Work: See a Therapist

 Being prepared for a panic attack at work is great, but the best solution is eliminating them.
 To do this, you’ll need to investigate the cause of the attacks.
-Seeing a therapist will help you understand what issues and behaviors are at the heart of your panic disorder.
+You can gain a better understanding of these experiences by taking a panic disorder test to learn whether the panic attacks are a symptom of an underlying condition.
+Seeing an in-person or online therapist will help you understand what issues and behaviors are at the heart of your panic disorder.

 “Panic attacks are the body’s way of shouting that you are ignoring your mind and feelings,” Neo said.
 Getting in touch with them will help.